noobeio/noobe.github.io/_posts/2019-01-11-how-i-hack-antihack-me.md

 MAIL_PASSWORD=[ redacted ]
 ```

 From this information, I obtain sensitive information such as user and database passwords.
 There is even an SMTP user and password used.
-I tried logging in using the SMTP user and password obtained and it's worked XD.
+I tried logging in using the SMTP user and password obtained, and it's worked XD.

 ![AntiHack.Me Zoho Account](/assets/c943919f00e9a4a7cd67a30b257c3ea1-1.png)

 #### VULNERABILITY II (IDOR Delete Any File on AntiHack.me Server)

 As on other Bug Bounty websites, there is a feature for reporting vulnerability found.
-There is also an attach file feature to add image or video files to complete the report that we send.
-After finishing uploading the file on the report form, an X button appears which serves to delete the file that was just uploaded, of course the function is to delete the file if we incorrectly upload the report file.
+There is also an attached file feature to add images or video files to complete the report that we send.
+After finishing uploading the file on the report form, an X button appears, which serves to delete the file that was just uploaded.
+Of course, the function is to delete the file if we incorrectly upload the report file.

 ![AntiHack.Me Delete File Button](/assets/c943919f00e9a4a7cd67a30b257c3ea1-2.png)